 This was a year of research and recovering.
 After graduating last year, everything had to stop for a while.
 The Master’s in fine art is like being shot out of a cannon.
 I began learning Dutch.
 I had left NYC with a gold-standard resume for working with senior executives in finance, after 10 years with UBS & Morgan Stanley.
-I researched the job market and looked for something like what I was doing in NYC, but found that it was not going to be easy to recreate a livelihood here in these areas, especially not as a non-native Dutch speaker.
-So over the summer I concluded that there was no falling back on office work after all, it seems I have to commit to my change of life again and again, despite financial risk and fear of it totally impoverishing me.
-Since the late summer I have been exploring some new installation forms outdoors with wood, metal and yarn, and drawing more now that the weather has turned wintery.
-I began to research artist grants here.
-I’m also working as a communications coach for non-native English-speaking media professionals, through my business “Beyond English” (http://www.beyondenglish.nl).
-Sometimes I sell home-made (organic, gluten-free) foods.
+I researched the job market here in all sectors and looked for administrative roles like I held in NYC, but got nowhere, especially not with beginner Dutch, my middle age, and a high-level university humanities degree instead of secretarial school.
+So over the summer I concluded that there was no falling back on office work after all, it seems I have to commit to this change of life I engineered again and again, despite financial risk and fear of it totally impoverishing me into old age.
+It never stops being completely daunting.

 In the new year I plan to do more writing in addition to developing visual/environmental work, and creating more stability for all of that.
 I hope to hear from you if we haven’t been in touch for a while, And if you are coming to northern Europe, stop by for a visit!

 Liefs, en warme groeten van Nederland,